-Allergy emergencies triggered the establishment of Be Ready Health Care Inc. was established in December 2015 due to the overwhelmingly positive response to a Community pilot program initiated that sought to make publicly available epinephrine auto-injectors (EAI’s) available for use by the general public.
-This pilot project was launched in the spring of 2014, where 28 public sites in Sussex, New Brunswick were identified Each site received an alarmed wall cabinet that contained both, one adult and one child dose of epinephrine auto injectors.
+Allergy emergencies triggered the establishment of Be Ready Health Care Inc. in December 2015 due to the overwhelmingly positive response to a Community pilot program that initiated and sought to make public epinephrine auto-injectors (EAI’s) available for use by the general public.
+This pilot project was launched in the spring of 2014, where 28 public sites in Sussex, New Brunswick were identified and agreed to participate.
+Each site received an alarmed wall cabinet that contained both, one adult and one child dose of epinephrine auto injectors.
 Before each site installed this cabinet, an educational session was held in order to provide them with the necessary knowledge to correctly recognize and respond to an anaphylactic reaction.
-Within a few short months of the launch of this pilot, a life was saved and we quickly realized the important potential that this initiative carries in potentially saving more lives, and recognized the need to push for publicly accessible epinephrine in all communities.
+Within a few short months of the launch of this pilot, a life was saved and we quickly realized the important potential that this initiative had to save more lives, and the need to promote publicly accessible epinephrine in all communities.

 Kelly Dunfield BSc., BScN., RN, MN, NP - President

 The community pilot project was the brainchild of Kelly Dunfield, a Nurse Practitioner (NP) who currently works in Sussex as a primary healthcare provider.
 Kelly received a Bachelor of Science and Bachelor of Science in Nursing Degree from Dalhousie University, Occupational Healthcare Nursing Diploma from St. Lawrence College, and a Masters of Nursing in the Nurse Practitioner stream from the University of New Brunswick.
-She has over 25 years of Healthcare Experience as an Emergency Room Nurse Manager, Occupational Health Nurse, Quality Risk Manager and graduate of the first class of NPs in New Brunswick.
+She has over 28 years of Healthcare Experience as an Emergency Room Nurse Manager, Occupational Health Nurse, Quality Risk Manager and graduate of the first class of NPs in New Brunswick.
 She currently has a primary healthcare practice with over 1200 patients.

 Kelly has achieved various academic and community service awards including J&J Nursing Student Leadership for Canada, and an award for Leadership in Healthcare Innovation.
-Active in the community as basketball coach and Parent/School Support committees Kelly has also served on the Board of the Potash Corp Civic Centre, past chair of the Suicide Prevention Committee, is Founding Member and past President of the Nurse Practitioners of New Brunswick and is currently serving on the Sussex Area Community Foundation Board.
-Kelly’s initiative, community mindedness and knowledge of the healthcare need are driving forces behind her vision to bring publicly available epinephrine to all communities.
+Active in the community for years as basketball coach and chair of Parent/School Support committees, Kelly has also served on the Board of the Potash Corp Civic Centre, past chair of the Suicide Prevention Committee, is Founding Member and past 1st President of the Nurse Practitioners of New Brunswick and served on the Sussex Area Community Foundation Board for several years.
+Kelly’s initiative, community mindedness and knowledge of the healthcare needs are driving forces behind her vision to bring publicly available epinephrine and naloxone to all communities.

 John Dunfield BBA, AIT – Vice President